Have you ever been in a relationship that you know isn’t right for you, but you just can’t let him go?

 However, neediness tends to be a sieve that will be empty regardless of how much you put into it.

-In my work, I help women identify their Requirements, Functional and Emotional needs, and I coach them toward how to get those needs and requirements met in their life and relationships.
+In my work, I help women identify their relationship requirements, Functional and Emotional needs, and I coach them toward how to get those needs and relationship requirements met in their life and relationships.

 Functional Needs are the events you need to happen for your life and relationship to function optimally, such as earning money to pay bills, helping with chores and child-rearing, etc.

 Emotional Needs are what you need to feel loved, such as your partner calling if they will be late, being greeted with a hug, etc.

 Occasionally, a client will express an issue with identifying their needs or relationship requirements, interpreting doing so as a sign of weakness, pointing out the need for us to take responsibility for our needs and not rely on a partner to meet them.

 While I agree with the value of taking responsibility for our needs, the reality is that we need a partner able to meet them, and the relationship may fail if there is not enough alignment or compatibility to meet each other’s needs and/or relationship requirements.